Bealls (Florida-based department store): Bealls Stores

 In 1946, Robert was joined by his son E.R. as junior partner.
 They christened the business Bealls Department Store.
 Air conditioning and an influx of new residents in the 1950s began to transform the face of Florida.

 In 1957, the second Bealls Department store was opened in Bradenton's Westgate Shopping Center and a third store followed in 1961 at the Venice Shopping Center in Venice, Florida.
 E.R. developed the new chain while his father ran the original downtown store until just prior to his death in 1979.

 During the 1960s and 1970s Florida experienced amazing growth and Bealls stores grew with it.
 In 1980, Robert M. Beall II became president of the corporation—the third generation.
 E.R. became chairman of the board.
 By 1981 the chain had 23 stores.
 A year later, seven new stores enabled the chain to double its selling space.
 Bealls continued to grow into new communities and adopt new technologies, introducing in-store kiosks and launching their website in 1998.
 Bealls' growth philosophy was to self-finance; staying within the limits of its operating cash, and keeping its debt load low.
 To customize its product line, Bealls opened its own design studio in 2004.

-Lines exclusive to Bealls include Reel Legends, Coral Bay, and Leoma Lovegrove.
+In 2023, it was announced that Bealls would be rebranded to bealls nationwide, and all Bealls stores in Florida would be renamed as Bealls Florida.